-This Preliminary Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$146,795,000\ City of Denton, Texas Certificates of Obligation, Series 2023 (the "Certificates") and \$71,845,000\ City of Denton, Texas General Obligation Refunding and Improvement Bonds, Series 2023 (the "Bonds").
+This Preliminary Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$235,845,000 City of Denton, Texas Certificates of Obligation, Series 2025 (the "Certificates") and \$79,795,000 City of Denton, Texas General Obligation Refunding and Improvement Bonds, Series 2025 (the "Bonds").
 The Bonds and the Certificates (collectively the "Obligations") are separate and distinct securities offerings being authorized for issuance under separate ordinances (the "Bond Ordinance" and the "Certificate Ordinance", respectively, each as defined below, and collectively the "Ordinances") adopted by the City Council of the City, but are being offered and sold pursuant to a common Official Statement, and while the Bonds and Certificates share certain common attributes, each issue is separate and apart from the other and should be reviewed and analyzed independently, including the kind and type of obligation being issued, its terms of payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and the covenants and agreements made with respect thereto.
-The City Council is expected to adopt an ordinance as permitted by the provisions of Chapter 1371, Texas Government Code, as amended, the City Council delegated the authority to each of the Bonds pursuant to a "Pricing Certificate" (the Authorizing Bond Ordinance and the Pricing Certificate for the Bonds are jointly referred to as the "Bond Ordinance").
-In the City Council delegated the authority to each of the Assistant City Manager and Chief Financial Officer to establish the terms and details of the Bonds and to effect the sale of the Bonds pursuant to a "Pricing Certificate" (the Authorizing Bond Ordinance and the Pricing Certificate Ordinance, as permitted by the provisions of Chapter 1371, Texas Government Code, as amended, the City Council delegated the authority to each of the Assistant City
+The City Council adopted an ordinance on July 15, 2025 authorizing the issuance of the Bonds (the "Authorizing Bond Ordinance").
+In the Authorizing Bond Ordinance, as permitted by the provisions of Chapter 1371, Texas Government Code, as amended, the City Council delegated the authority to the City Manager or the Chief Financial Officer (each, a "Pricing Officer") to establish the terms and details of the Bonds and to effect the sale of the Bonds pursuant to a "Pricing Certificate" (the Authorizing Certificate Ordinance").
+The City Council adopted an ordinance on July 15, 2025 authorizing the issuance of the Certificates (the "Authorizing Certificate Ordinance").
+In the Authorizing Certificate Ordinance, as permitted by the provisions of Chapters 1371, Texas Government Code, as amended, the City Coun